Top Pacific Nursing award shared by two outstanding graduates

 “Cancer is a big thing in my family and in the Pacific community in general.
 I didn’t know whether it was because people weren’t getting checked or whether it was genetics, but it got me curious about health, how the body works and looking after people.”

-ProCare Head of Pacific Health Viv Pole says awards such as this play an important role in building a diverse and culturally responsive healthcare workforce.
+Viv Pole, Head of Pacific Health at ProCare says awards recognising high performance like this play an important role in building a strong, diverse and culturally responsive healthcare workforce.

-Viv says Pacific nurses make a significant contribution both within and beyond the health sector.
+Viv says Pacific nurses make a profound contribution beyond the clinical setting.

-“Our Pacific nurses are helping people not only in the workplace, but also at home, in church and in their communities.
-We’re incredibly proud of them and the difference they make.”
+“They are supporting people not just in the workplace, but at home, in church, and across their wider communities.
+We’re immensely proud of the difference they make.”

 Academic Programme Manager Kate Barry says both recipients demonstrated exceptional commitment throughout their studies.